Back to Use Cases

 The result should help buyers defend the award decision.

-When the workflow is strong, procurement and technical stakeholders can see where a vendor met requirements, where it partially met them, and where commercial normalization changed the real ranking.
+When the workflow is strong, procurement and technical stakeholders can see where a vendor met requirements, where it partially met them, and where material differences changed the real ranking.

 That gives the team a faster path to an award decision with less ambiguity and less manual reconstruction work.